onyiny-ang/git-your-own-adventure/advanced/story-time.md

    [Relative Link Name](file-name.md)
    ```

-5. Close the file and create a new file with the name you linked to.
+5. Close the file and create a new file in the `story` directory with the name you linked to.
 Add at
    least one sentence to the file to continue the story.
 Try to keep the story
    at least somewhat consistent.
 Note: Inappropriate storylines will be
    moderated at upstream.